data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/open-data-contract-standard.md

 #### Schema

-We can point the schema of a data source to our OpenMetadata instance.
+We can point the schema of a data source to our Open Data Contract Standard (ODCS) instance.
 We will use a JSON data source so that we can show how nested data types are handled and how we could customise it.

 ##### Single Schema